Prime Video top 10 movies — here's the 3 worth watching now

 Get instant access to breaking news, the hottest reviews, great deals and helpful tips.

+"The Super Mario Bros.
+Movie" was a titanic success at the box office, and that success has been replicated with viewers at home, as Prime Video subscribers have kept it in the top 10 movies for months.

-In this winning collaboration between Nintendo and Illumination, Brooklyn-based brothers Mario (Chris Pratt) and Luigi (Charlie Day) are separated after tumbling into a warp pipe and being whisked away to the Mushroom Kingdom.
+This collaboration between Nintendo and "Despicable Me" outfit, Illumination, sees the Brooklyn-based plumber (voiced by Chris Pratt) and brother Luigi (Charlie Day) journeying to the Mushroom Kingdom via a Warp Pipe.

-As any good brother would, Mario sets off to rescue his brother, who ends up in Bowser's (Jack Black) clutches.
-But to take on the King of the Koopas, he teams up with the likes of Princess Peach (Anya Taylor-Joy), Toad (Keegan Michael-Key)
+Split off from his brother, our plucky red-hatted plumber sets out to find him, crossing paths with Bowser (Jack Black), Princess Peach (Anya Taylor-Joy), Toad (Keegan Michael-Key), Donkey Kong (Seth Rogen) and more along the way.

 Watch "The Super Mario Bros.
 Movie" on Prime Video now